freedomofpress/securedrop/docs/apparmor_profiles.md

 cp /etc/apparmor.d/usr.sbin.apache2 /vagrant/install_files/ansible-base
 cp /etc/apparmor.d/usr.sbin.tor /vagrant/install_files/ansible-base

-The apparmor profiles are packaged with the securedrop-app-code.
+The AppArmor profiles are packaged with the securedrop-app-code.
-The securedrop-app-code postinst puts the apparmor profiles in enforce mode.
+The securedrop-app-code postinst puts the AppArmor profiles in enforce mode.
-The `app-test` ansible module (which is run as part of staging but not prod) puts the apparmor profiles in enforce mode.
+The `app-test` Ansible module (which is run as part of staging but not prod) puts the AppArmor profiles in enforce mode.